peterjcaulfield/emergent.systems/src/posts/bit-fields.md

 ```

 ---
+### Final thoughts

 When using bit fields, we are trading off readability for optimisations in
 performance/memory usage.
 It’s advisable to attempt other methods of optimisation
 before making use of bit fields! - However it's always good to have something in
 your back pocket for when the time calls.
-It also helps shed some light on the
+This post also hopefully helps shed some
-lengths javascript library authors are going to to help shave bytes off the
+light on the lengths javascript library authors are going to to help shave some bytes
-final bundle size and ensure the best performance possible.
+off the final bundle size and ensure the best performance possible where needed.

+If you are interested in working with bitfields checkout the [bitfield](https://github.com/fb55/bitfield)
+library on NPM which supports a variety of data structures as the backing data
+structure for your bitfield including NodeJS buffers, arrays and even a number
+representing the max bytes!
+It also has handy abstractions for getting and setting
+field values which allows you to avoid the lower level bitshifting operations
+if you wish ;)

-I'll leave you with a handy table detailing javascripts bitwise operators courtesy of
+I'll leave you with a handy table detailing bitwise operators in javascript courtesy of
 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators):

 ![Bitwise Operators](bitwise-operators.png)